-- 5. No development shall take place beyond the installation of a damp proof course membrane until a revised landscape scheme has been submitted to and approved in writing by the County Planning Authority.
-The scheme shall include the following: - Details of areas to be planted with species, sizes, spacing, method of planting, protection, programme of implementation and maintenance schedule; - Provision for planting for screening purposes along the western and north western boundaries - Inclusion of planting within the car parking area

-The scheme shall be implemented during the first available planting season (October to March inclusive) following commencement of the development hereby permitted in accordance with the approved details and maintained thereafter in accordance with Condition 6 of this permission.
+4. No development shall take place beyond the installation of a damp proof course membrane until a landscape scheme has been submitted to and approved in writing by the County Planning Authority.
+The scheme shall include details of areas to be planted with species, sizes, spacing, protection and programme of implementation.
+The scheme shall be implemented within the first available planting season (October to March inclusive) following completion of the development hereby permitted in accordance with the approved details and maintained hereafter in accordance with Condition 5 of this permission.

-Reason: To comply with section 197 of the Town and Country Planning Act 1990 (as amended), to improve the appearance of the site in the interest of visual amenity and to comply with Policy NE1 (Green Infrastructure Network) of the Revised Publication Local Plan October 2018.
+Reason: To comply with section 197 of the Town and Country Planning Act 1990 (as amended), to improve the appearance of the site in the interest of visual amenity and to comply with Policy NE5 (Development Impacts on Landscape and Landscape Features) of the Revised Publication Local Plan

-6. Any tree or shrub forming part of a landscaping scheme approved in connection with the development under Condition 5 of this permission that dies, is damaged, diseased or removed within the duration of 5 years during and after the completion of the development shall be replaced during the next available planting season (October to March inclusive) with a tree or shrub to be agreed in advance in writing by the County Planning Authority.
+5. Any tree or shrub forming part of a landscaping scheme approved in connection with the development under Condition 4 of this permission that dies, is damaged, diseased or removed within the duration of 5 years during and after the completion of the development shall be replaced during the next available planting season (October to March inclusive) with an appropriate species of tree or shrub the details of which shall have received the prior approval of the County Planning Authority.

-Reason: In the interest of the amenity of the local area, to ensure development is adequately screened and to comply with Policy NE1 (Green Infrastructure Network) of the Revised Publication Local Plan October 2018.
+Reason: In the interest of the amenity of the local area, to ensure development is adequately screened and to comply with Policy NE5 (Development Impacts on Landscape and Landscape Features) of the Revised Publication Local Plan October 2018.

-7. No beneficial occupation of the development hereby permitted shall take place until the access at its centre line has been provided with a clear ground visibility splay with dimensions of 2.4metres by 25 metres in both directions, as measured from and along the nearside edge of the carriageway, as shown in principle on Drawing Number 10114\1170 - Large Vehicle Swept Path prepared by GTA and dated 4 March 2020 included as part of the Transport Statement (Ref 10114) prepared by GTA and dated March 2020.
+6. No beneficial occupation of the development hereby permitted shall take place until the access at its centre line has been provided with a clear ground visibility splay with dimensions of 2.4metres by 25 metres in both directions, as measured from and along the nearside edge of the carriageway, as shown in principle on Drawing Number 10114_1170 - Large Vehicle Swept Path prepared by GTA and dated 4 March 2020 included as part of the Transport Statement (Ref 10114) prepared by GTA and dated March 2020.
 Such visibility splays shall be provided before the access is first used by vehicular traffic and retained free of obstruction at all times.